Computer-Science-Introduction-CSCI208-C/Lab_1-0/README.md

 ## Note

-Consider using functions for the `fstream` library:
+Consider using functions from the `fstream` library:
 `clear( )` and `seekg ( )`